Nisarg221B/Notes/Technical Learning/Flutter/Flutter UI/Widgets/Fundamentals/Widgets 102.md

 ![[Screenshot 2023-08-07 at 12.39.13 PM.png|400]]

-see the project_4 numberwidget file of the flutter learning  for better understanding.
+see the project_4 number widget file of the flutter learning  for better understanding.

 createState() ->
 first method which is called in Statefulwidget lifecycle and then our lifecycle begins